Thermal Properties of 1847 WISE-observed Asteroids: Conclusions and Future Prospects

 \section{Conclusions and Future Prospects}

-Using thermal observations from the Wide-field Infrared Survey Explorer \citep[WISE;][]{Wright10, Mainzer11} taken during its fully cryogenic phase and convex shape models from the Database of Asteroid Models from Inversion Techniques \citep[DAMIT;][]{Durech10}, we have thermophysically modeled a total of 2,551 asteroids.
+Using thermal observations from WISE \citep{Wright10, Mainzer11} taken during its fully cryogenic phase and convex shape models from DAMIT \citep{Durech10}, we have thermophysically modeled a total of 2551 asteroids.
 With the addition of WISE photometry to the optical lightcurve data sets for each asteroid, we were able to derive revised shape models for nearly 700 asteroids through lightcurve inversion, producing 540 TPM fits with an improved $\chi^2$ compared with the DAMIT shape models.
 We set two conditions for what fits to include in our final sample: a reduced $\chi^2 < 10$ and a $\chi^2$ ratio of at least 20.
 The purpose of the second condition is to quantify what we consider a well-defined minimum in the $\chi^2$ curve of the TPM fit which is needed to constrain the derived thermal parameters.
-Our final sample consists of TPM fits for 1,847 asteroids.
+Our final sample consists of TPM fits for 1847 asteroids.

 Currently, there are published thermal inertia estimates for only a few hundred asteroids (Table \ref{tab.prev_gamma}).
-Thanks largely in part to the sharp increase in asteroid shape models in recent years, we have derived through thermophysical modeling thermal inertia estimates for 1,847 asteroids, though only 191 have both sufficient optical lightcurve data and non-saturated thermal flux measurements for the derived thermal inertia to be reliable.
-However, even within this limited sample, we have 150 asteroids which did not previously have a thermal inertia estimate in the literature, which increases the number of asteroids with thermal inertia estimates by nearly 25\%.
+Thanks largely in part to the sharp increase in asteroid shape models in recent years, we have derived through thermophysical modeling thermal inertia estimates for 1847 asteroids, though only 191 have both sufficient optical lightcurve data and nonsaturated thermal flux measurements for the derived thermal inertia to be reliable.
+However, even within this limited sample, we have 98 asteroids that did not previously have a thermal inertia estimate in the literature, which increases the number of asteroids with thermal inertia estimates by around 20\%.